geraintluff/clap-cpp-example-plugins/README.md

 # Generate (or update) the build project
 cmake -B out/build # -G Xcode/whatever
 # Build the project
-cmake --build out/build --target clap-synth --config Release
+cmake --build out/build --target cpp-example-plugins --config Release
 ```

 If you're not familiar with CMake:

-* The `clap-synth` target will generate `clap-synth.clap`
+* The `cpp-example-plugins` target will generate `cpp-example-plugins.clap`
 * When generating the project, you can specify a particular back-end, e.g. `-G Xcode`.
 If you're using the default one, it might not support multiple build configs, so specify `-DCMAKE_BUILD_TYPE=Release` instead
 * I personally add `-DCMAKE_LIBRARY_OUTPUT_DIRECTORY=..` when generating as well, which puts the output in `out/` instead of `out/build`

 For personal convenience when developing on my Mac, I've included a `Makefile` which calls through to CMake.
-It assumes a Mac system with Xcode and REAPER installed.
+It assumes a Mac system with Xcode and REAPER installed, so if you run `make dev-cpp-example-plugins` it will build the plugins and open REAPER to test them.

 ## Making it your own